dharanidhar-kommerla/remote-repo/README.md

    > git push -u origin main

 ---
-Updated README.md file in remote-repo.<br>
+Updated README.md file in remote-repo
+---
-<p>To get those changes into our local repo, use the below pull command</p>
+To get those changes into our local repo, use the below pull command
    > git pull origin main